BioStacks

 About Hemicellulase

 Hemicellulase is a fungal-derived carbohydrase that breaks down hemicellulose (a plant-fiber component the human gut does not digest on its own).
 There are no standalone human RCTs; what clinical signal exists comes only from uncontrolled reports on multi-enzyme blends that cannot isolate hemicellulase's effect.
 Mechanistically plausible for reducing fiber-related gas/bloating, but unproven alone.
 Activity is measured in HCU; mg dose is not a potency measure.
+No mg dose range is defined on purpose — a nominal mg range would score an activity-unit label value as a mass.
 Not an essential nutrient.

 What Hemicellulase supports